hubblec4/mpvMatroska/README.md

 ## mpvMatroska features

 - Automatic switching of edition and chapter names when the audio or subtitle track is changed
-- Improved title display: the current edition name is appended to the file name
+- Improved title display: the current edition name is appended to the file name or the file Title(if present)
 - Correct edition list: the standard short-cut "E" is processed internally using its own switching method
 - Video rotation: with the Matroska Tags (not official in the Matroska specifications)
 - Matroska Content-Grouping: not yet officially included in the Matroska specifications